 What Are HubSpot Snippets?

-Snippets are short – 500 characters max - reusable text blocks you can use in contact, company, and deal records, as well as email templates, chat conversations.
+Snippets are short — 500 characters max — reusable text blocks you can use in contact, company, and deal records, chat conversations, and even your email templates.
 They are frequently used in conjunction with templates.
 If you want to keep one small chunk of text the same in an email template, but consistently update the majority of the content, snippets are the way to go.

 Snippet Use Cases